 Having a reliable air conditioning system in your home is a must when the summer heat comes to the South.
 After a spell in the sweltering sun, there’s nothing like relaxing in the comfort of your cool, air conditioned home.
-But every now then, your HVAC system may start to make unseemly noises.
-We’re not talking about the garden variety HVAC noise that comes with healthy functionality, but unusual noises that are cause for concern.
+But what do you do when your air conditioner is making noise?
+We’re not talking about the garden variety HVAC noise that comes with healthy functionality, but unusual noises that cause concern.
 When this happens, you can trust the HVAC pros at Lee Company to diagnose, repair, or replace the source of the problem.

 Common HVAC noises (and what they mean)

-In this article, we’ll go over some common HVAC noises to give you an idea of when you need to call a professional.
-The particular sound your air conditioning system is making usually relates to a specific problem.
+This article will cover some common HVAC noises to give you an idea of when you need to call a professional.
+The sound your air conditioning system makes usually relates to a specific problem.
 While this is meant as a guide to inform you about the problem you may be facing, we always recommend calling the HVAC experts at Lee Company.
 Our knowledgeable technicians will be able to diagnose the problem and provide the best solution for your budget.

 HVAC noise #1: squealing or screeching

-The most common culprit of a squealing air conditioner is the fan belt in the blower.
-When you’re experiencing this unseemly sound, it usually means that either the fan belt either needs to be replaced or the motor needs to be lubricated.
+The blower’s most common culprit of a squealing air conditioner is the fan belt.
+When you’re experiencing this unseemly sound, it usually means either the fan belt needs to be replaced, or the motor needs to be lubricated.
 Both of these issues can be quickly handled by an HVAC technician.

 HVAC noise #2: pulsating or “thwapping” noise